heavy-d/The-Gray-Book/reference/language/cache.md

 The ``Has Changed`` output returns true for every frame the the region was executed.

-You can quickly surround a bunch of nodes with an If region, by selecting them and then choosing ``Surround -> If`` from the rightclick context menu.
+You can quickly surround a bunch of nodes with a Cache region, by selecting them and then choosing ``Surround -> Cache`` from the rightclick context menu.

 Moving nodes into and out of the region works by pressing ``Space`` while dragging them.